Vanerrina/scRNAseqDBC/README.md

 <!-- ![Figure 1](https://github.com/user-attachments/assets/0b10c17f-f918-462b-9e33-8efeefad8271) -->

-An overview of the scRNA-seq analysis of BC tissue is provided in the Figure above.
+An overview of the scRNA-seq analysis of BC tissue is provided in Figure 1.
 Briefly, the overall process includes the following steps: acquiring tissue sample from a BC patient, 10X Genomics scRNA-seq library construction and sequencing, scRNA-seq data processing (including cell annotation and trajectory inference), machine leaning classification tasks and model evaluation and explainability.

 ## Dataset
 The sequencing data generated in this study have been deposited in the GEO repository with accession number GSE288223.